Stockport Grammar School

 Stockport Grammar School is a co-educational private day school in Stockport, England.
-Founded in 1487 by Sir Edmund Shaa, a former Lord Mayor of London, it is the second oldest in the North of England, after Lancaster Royal Grammar School, and a member of the Headmasters' and Headmistresses' Conference.
+The school was founded in 1487 by Sir Edmund Shaa, a former Lord Mayor of London, and is a member of The Heads' Conference.

 History

 Foundation

 The Main School's West Face.
 The photo (left) was taken shortly after its construction in 1916.
 The photo (right) was taken in 2012.

-The school was founded in 1487 by Sir Edmund Shaa, the 1482 Lord Mayor of London whose will provided for a school and a small chapel in St Mary's Church in Stockport and funds to maintain a priest to chant masses and teach grammar.
+The school was founded in 1487 by Sir Edmund Shaa, who was the Lord Mayor of London in 1482 whose will provided for a school and a small chapel in St Mary's Church in Stockport and funds to maintain a priest to chant masses and teach grammar.
 Alexander Lowe, the Mayor of Stockport, left the school a permanent home in Chestergate in his will.

 The school became increasingly successful with pupils being accepted at the ancient universities of Oxford, Cambridge and St Andrews, while the curriculum became increasingly broad with the rudiments of Greek joining a study of Latin, the Christian religion, writing in English and arithmetic.
 Five years after the Worshipful Company of Goldsmiths met to discuss the possibility of transferring the school to a different site, new buildings opened where Greek Street meets New Wellington Road.
 As well as paying for the building, the Goldsmiths also increased the salaries of the headmaster and usher and paid the running costs.